fiveruns/memcache-client/README.txt

 CACHE.
 Cache returns nil on all memcache errors so you don't have to rescue the errors yourself.
 It has #get, #put and #delete module functions.

+=== Improving Performance ===

+Performing the CRC-32 ITU-T step to determine which server to use for a given key is VERY slow in Ruby.
+You can get significant performance improvement by compiling the C extension:

+  $ cd lib
+  $ ruby extconf.rb
+  $ make